nasa/earthdata-search/README.md

     npm run invoke-local -- --function <name-of-lambda-function> --path ./event.json

+You may need to also set the `IS_OFFLINE` environment variable when invoking the lambda locally

+    export IS_OFFLINE=true

 ### Run the Automated [Jest](https://jestjs.io/) tests

 Once the project is built, you must ensure that the automated unit tests pass:

     npm run test

-To get coverage on tests run
+To get coverage on modules run
     npm run test:watch-lite

-test coverage will be updated in the coverage/ directory
+test coverage will be updated in the coverage directory to see breakdown use
+    open coverage/lcov-report/index.html

 ### Deployment